UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 order to make sure that jobs only run if there are licenses available, it is necessary for users to request ANSYS licenses with their jobs, by adding `-ac app=cfx` to their job submission.

-!!! important "License checking"
-    Current as of Dec 2021, the `-ac app=cfx` license check does not work after ANSYS renamed all products and licenses.
-Remove this line from your jobscripts for the time being or jobs will not be able to start.

 ## ANSYS/CFX